-The Norwegian Academy of Music moved into its own premises in Majorstua in 1989, a building with advanced acoustics and technical installations.
-The house contains a chamber music venue (Levin Hall) with a capacity of up to 120 and a modern Amphi-shaped concert hall (Lindeman Hall) with 365 fixed seats and a stage designed to accommodate a symphony orchestra with choir.
+The Norwegian Academy of Music moved into its premises in Majorstua in 1989, a building with advanced acoustics and technical installations.
+The house contains a chamber music venue (Levin Hall) with up to 120 and a modern Amphi-shaped concert hall (Lindeman Hall) with 365 fixed seats and a stage designed to accommodate a symphony orchestra with a choir.
 See technical information about the two venues.

 The Lindeman Hall and Sandvold Hall both have large organs.

 The block houses a library, canteen and high-tech rooms including a recording studio, study spaces, teaching and practice rooms.
-The academy is home to the greatest number of grand pianos anywhere in Norway, a large number of percussion instruments as well as instruments and equipment for jazz and electronic music.
-A wide range of specialist instruments, period instruments and objects from the academy’s historical instrument collection is on display in the library.
+The academy is home to the most significant number of grand pianos anywhere in Norway, a large number of percussion instruments, as well as instruments and equipment for jazz and electronic music.
+A wide range of specialist instruments, period instruments and objects from the academy’s historical instrument collection is displayed in the library.